 Downtown Orangeburg could soon have its own 6,000-square-foot permanent, open-air market/pavilion.

-The pavilion will have 12-foot high ceilings, restrooms, storage and office space.
+The pavilion will have 12-foot high ceilings with two climate-controlled, handicapped accessible, multi-stalled restrooms, storage and office space.

-The pavilion will cost about $1 million, with Phase 1 to include the pavilion and Phase 2 to include the community commercial kitchen.
+The pavilion will cost about $800,000, with Phase 1 to include the pavilion and Phase 2 to include a community commercial kitchen.

-To date, DORA has commitments in the amount of approximately $660,000.
+DORA has commitments of about $660,000 toward the project.
 The money has come from private donors, foundations and public entities, Roberson said.

 Roberson said DORA will continue to try to find sponsors to make the market a reality.